mfkiwl/processor-simulator/README.md

 ```
 make run
 ```
-This will execute a vector addition assembly program
+This will execute a vector addition assembly program.
+Pressing the enter button in the terminal window will execute one clock cycle.
+Pressing 'e' and then the enter button will cause the program to automatically run until completion.